 Yellow – “Well aimed shots” – Use occasionally

 Facts Up Front

-http://www.factsupfront.org/ labels display how many calories and how much saturated fat, sodium and sugar is in each serving.
+Facts Up Front labels display how many calories and how much saturated fat, sodium and sugar is in each serving.
 Facts Up Front is a voluntary initiative led by the Grocery Manufacturers Association, which represents the nation’s leading food and beverage companies, and the Food Marketing Institute, which represents more than 1,500 food wholesalers and retailers.
-The facts are grounded in consensus nutrition science and are straight from the Nutrition Facts Panel that you’re used to seeing on the side or back of food packages.
+The facts are grounded in consensus nutrition science and are straight from the Nutrition Facts Panel.

 The Mushroom Council provides information on mushrooms plus recipes for a healthier hamburger mix, anywhere from 30% mushrooms to 100% mushrooms.
 See the Better For You Blend and the Blend Scale infographic.

 The RD Toolkit provides helpful tools for the Registered Dietitian to improve patient care and outcomes.